What Can a MPP Intern Do For Your Organization?

 - Participate in our Employer Marketing Days and Networking Events on campus: For more details of when these events are held and how to get involved, please contact us

-- Attend SPPG flagship events to meet and network with students: SPPG events include lectures, symposia, and conferences with leading policy scholars and practitioners
+- Attend Public Policy at Munk flagship events to meet and network with students: School events include lectures, symposia, and conferences with leading policy scholars and practitioners

 View upcoming events

-- Engage our student leadership groups: Our MPP students are extremely active and involved, and there are a variety of opportunities at the School of Public Policy and Governance to get involved in
+- Engage our student leadership groups: Our MPP students are extremely active and involved, and there are a variety of opportunities at the Munk School of Global Affairs and Public Policy to get involved in

 View student groups